Team-oui/Projet-ESGI/CONTRIBUTING.md

 ### Branches

-Name the branch you want to create like the following examples ->
+Name the branch you want to create like the following examples.

 1. For a bug :
-   - You have to name your new branch like this : "bugs/example"
+   - You have to name your new branch like this : "bugs/example".

 2. For a feature :
-   - You have to name your new branch like this : "features/example"
+   - You have to name your new branch like this : "features/example".

 3. For a fix :
-   - You have to name your new branch like this : "fixes/example"
+   - You have to name your new branch like this : "fixes/example".